SerZhyAle/FastMediaSorter_mobile/README.md

 # FastMediaSorter Mobile

-A lightweight and private Android application for viewing, sorting, and managing images from your device's local storage and SMB (Samba/Windows) network shares.
-Perfect for creating a digital photo frame, organizing photos, or simply browsing your media collection with intuitive controls.
+A lightweight and private Android application for viewing, sorting, and managing images and videos from your device's local storage and SMB (Samba/Windows) network shares.
+Perfect for creating a digital photo frame, organizing media, or simply browsing your collection with intuitive controls.

 ## Key Features

--   **Dual Media Access**: Seamlessly browse images from both local device folders (Camera, Screenshots, etc.) and remote SMB network shares.
+-   **Dual Media Access**: Seamlessly browse media from both local device folders (Camera, Screenshots, etc.) and remote SMB network shares.
 -   **Powerful Slideshow**:
+    -   Supports both images and videos.
     -   Configurable interval (1-300 seconds).
-    -   Image preloading for smooth, instant transitions.
+    -   Image and video preloading for smooth, instant transitions.
-    -   Two control modes: invisible touch zones for a clean look or a visible button panel.
+    -   Two control modes: invisible touch zones or a visible button panel.
     -   ABC (alphabetical) and Random (shuffle) order modes.
 -   **Advanced File Sorting**:
-    -   Organize images by copying, moving, or deleting them.
+    -   Organize media by copying, moving, or deleting files.
     -   Configure up to 10 custom sort destinations.
     -   Safe by design: uses system permissions for delete/move operations on Android 11+.
--   **Connection Management**:
+-   **Video Settings**:
-    -   Save and manage multiple SMB connection profiles.
-    -   Auto-loads the last used connection for quick access.
+    -   Enable or disable video playback in slideshows.
+    -   Set a maximum file size for videos to prevent playback of large files.
 -   **Privacy-Focused**:
     -   No internet access required (only local network for SMB).
     -   No data collection, analytics, or tracking.
 All settings are stored locally on your device.